Security

 ghsa

-rdiffweb prior to 2.4.5 is vulnerable to Cross-Site Request Forgery (CSRF).
-An attacker exploiting this vulnerability can use it to delete repositories and users.
+rdiffweb prior to version 2.5.4 is vulnerable to Cross-Site Request Forgery (CSRF).